 There are many ways that residents, and others with an interest in our village, can help us fulfill our mission of preserving the history of Hastings-on-Hudson.

-If you have anything of local interest that you might like to donate, please contact us for further information.
-You may fill out the donation form ahead of time and bring it with you, or include it if you are mailing item(s).
-Forms can also be filled out at the Historical Society at the time of the donation.
+If you have something of local interest you’d like to donate, we’d love to hear from you.
+You can fill out a donation form in advance and bring it with you or include it if you’re mailing your item(s).
+Forms are also available at the Historical Society during open hours.

 SOME OF OUR WISH LIST: